If you have confirmed that you or your partner is pregnant, there are three basic choices:

 Ideally, both individuals responsible for the pregnancy are able to support each other and share in the decision-making.
-Ultimately, however, it is up to the woman to make the choice that feels best for her.
+Ultimately, however, it is up to the pregnant person to make the choice that feels best for them.
 Different choices fit for different people at different times in their lives.
 Everybody is unique.

 Parenthood is a life-long commitment – you become responsible for the care and upbringing of a child.
 Becoming a parent may fit in with your goals, or it may interfere with your future plans.
-Parenting can involve both joys and challenges and it creates lifestyle changes.
+Parenting can involve both joys and challenges.
+Iit can also lead to dramatic lifestyle changes.
 Work, school, and social schedules need to be adapted and it’s important to have financial and social supports in place.

 Sometimes people raise a child with a partner and sometimes people raise a child on their own.
 Pregnancies and children can change relationships – for better or for worse.
 Pregnancy can bring partners closer together, but it won’t fix problems in a relationship.
 Relationships are more likely to last if they are strong and healthy before a pregnancy.
 Talk to others who are parents to find out about their experience.